The Bankrate promise

 Determining home prices is an inexact science.
 When you’re ready to sell your home, figuring out its fair market value takes time and experience, with agents often pulling extensive real estate comps to compare the home against other similar ones nearby.
 And there’s also the appraisal process, by which lenders ensure that the home is worth enough to secure the mortgage loan being offered.
-It’s no wonder sellers often turn to the online pricing models known as automated valuation models, or AVMs, for a quick estimate of how much their home is worth.
+It’s no wonder frazzled sellers often turn to the online pricing models known as automated valuation models, or AVMs, for a quick and easy estimate of how much their home is worth.

 What is an automated valuation model (AVM)?